East African Sorghum Value Chain Development, 2009-2014

 This 4.5-year project was designed in collaboration with East Africa Breweries Ltd (EABL), a subsidiary of Diageo (UK).
 The project objective was to develop a stable and high-quality sorghum supply chain that increases incomes of sorghum farmers and enables the national beverage industry to substitute imported grains by locally produced sorghum.

 The results of first three years were impressive as the annual volumes delivered to EABL doubled each project year.
-Unfortunately, in 2014 the Kenyan Government removed the tax-free status of EABL’s Senator brand, the only beer brand made of local (white) sorghum.
+In 2014 the Kenyan Government removed the tax-free status of EABL’s Senator brand, the only beer brand made of local (white) sorghum.
 As a result, the sales of Senator plummeted and EABL stopped the purchase of white sorghum for more than one year.
 Early 2015, the Government of Kenya reinstated the tax-free status on beverages which consist of 100% local raw materials and EABL resumed its local sourcing.